vasishth17/chaudhari_v_HW2/README.md

 # this is assignment no 2

-i am currently new in github
+i am currently new in GitHub